Scottsdale, AZ Homes for Sale

 Central Scottsdale is defined as the area around Shea Boulevard.
 Single-family homes in this area were primarily built in the 1970s, but given the relative affluence of the community, you won’t find any leftover shag carpet in these houses.
 Most have been renovated both in and out through the years.

 This area is home to many highly-regarded neighborhoods such as Gainey Ranch and McCormick Ranch.
 In addition to the number of great homes in the area, you will also find many of Scottsdale’s famous resorts.
 That means that those that live here full time have access to many resort-quality amenities such as great golf courses.

 North Scottsdale is both the least developed part of Scottsdale and its most exclusive – though the least developed part is changing at a rapid pace as developers move into the area.
 Here you will find many of the area’s multi-million-dollar estates.
 Homes for sale in North Scottsdale are primarily luxury properties that incorporate top-of-the-line features as well as world-class community amenities and breathtaking views.

 What to Do In Scottsdale

-Like most cities that attract a large number of visitors, Scottsdale, AZ has a wealth of entertainment options – both man-made and natural.
+Like most cities that attract a large number of visitors, Scottsdale has a wealth of entertainment options – both man-made and natural.